kmikkel/elasticsearch-workshop/README.md

 git clone https://github.com/BouvetNord/elasticsearch-workshop
 ```

+In order to support multiple platforms, we have provided two installation
+methods.
+We recommend that Windows users follow the manual installation guide.
+Linux users will probably want to use Docker, but manual installation is of
+course also possible on Linux.

 ### Alternative 1 - Manual installation

-In order to run the tasks described below, the following must be installed:
+The following must be installed:

 * [Git](https://git-scm.com/downloads)
 * [Python 2.7](https://www.python.org/downloads/)